 How does the NCLEX use confidence intervals?

-The other way to fail the exam is simply by not answering enough questions correctly within the allotted time or by not answering enough of the questions correctly out of the maximum amount of 145 or 265.
+The other way to fail the exam is simply by not answering enough questions correctly within the allotted time or by not answering enough questions correctly out of the maximum amount of 135.

-Tips for passing the NCLEX the first time
+4 Tips for Passing the NCLEX the First Time

-One of the biggest reasons people fail the NCLEX isn’t because of a lack of knowledge.
-They don’t know how to manage their stress levels during the exam.
+People fail the NCLEX because they don’t know how to manage their stress levels during the exam.
 Preparation is a big part of managing stress but is also necessary for test management.
-Consider learning more about thought exercises that will help you focus and manage your stress.
+Consider learning more about thought exercises to help you focus and manage stress.

 It’s critical to have a study plan in place.
-Unless you set time aside specifically for studying for the NCLEX, you likely won’t get enough study time in.
+Unless you set time aside specifically for studying for the NCLEX, you likely won’t get enough study time.
 Careful planning, discipline, and determination are best to pass the NCLEX the first time.